rui314/mold/README.md

   (i.e. `_start`) or a few other root sections.
 In mold, we are using multiple threads to mark sections concurrently.

-- Similarly, BFD, gold an lld support Identical Comdat Folding (ICF) as a yet another size optimization.
+- Similarly, BFD, gold and lld support Identical Comdat Folding (ICF) as a yet another size optimization.
 ICF merges two or more read-only sections that happen to have the same contents and relocations.
   To do that, we have to find isomorphic subgraphs from larger graphs.